General Information

 7. Fulfills Faculty Handbook or collective bargaining agreement requirements regarding evaluation of faculty and other personnel processes.

-8. Assures that faculty members comply with all college policies, such as sexual misconduct or intellectual property policies.
+8. Assures that faculty members comply with all university policies, such as sexual misconduct or intellectual property policies.

 9. Writes letters of recommendation / non-recommendation for faculty members’ requests for tenure, promotion, and sabbatical.